+Horns differ from antlers in several ways.
 Horns are made of keratin, the same material that makes up your hair and fingernails, and grow throughout the life of an animal, they also tend to grow in very simple shapes such as single spikes, curls or spirals.

-In contrast deer grow antlers which form a variety of complex shapes like the palmate antlers of Fallow Deer, or the branched, multi pointed antlers of red or sika deer, or the strange antlers with backward pointing beams almost as long as the main beam of the antler of Pere-David’s deer.
+In contrast deer grow antlers which form a variety of complex shapes like the antlers of Fallow Deer, or the branched, multi pointed antlers of red or sika deer, or the antlers with backward pointing beams almost as long as the main beam of the antler of Pere-David’s deer.

 Depending on the species male deer spend about four months each year growing antlers, there are a few exceptions to this rule, female reindeer for example grow antlers as well as the males and Chinese water deer and musk deer have no antlers at all.

-In the UK, male red and sika deer are known as stags, and the females as hinds, the other four deer species found in the UK; roe, muntjac, fallow and Chinese water deer are known as bucks and does.
+In the UK, male red and sika deer are known as stags, and the females as hinds, the other four deer species found in the UK; roe, muntjac, fallow, and Chinese water deer are known as bucks and does.

 This velvet is quite fragile, and if it becomes damaged or if a wound on the velvet becomes infected or infested with maggots there will be a corresponding malformation of the antlers.
 You will not see male deer fighting while they are in velvet, as they will try to protect their growing antlers.

 Velvet is used by some oriental cultures as a medicine and health supplement.
-To harvest this velvet the antlers need to be removed from the deer before they are fully formed and the velvet had begun to dry out and the bone of the antler begun to ossify.
+To harvest this velvet the antlers need to be removed from the deer before they are fully formed and the velvet had begun to dry out and the bone of the antler began to ossify.

 This is often carried out on deer farms in New Zealand where sometimes the sale of velvet is more profitable than the sale of venison.
 Antlers need to be removed from farmed deer anyway so that the deer can be safely handled to avoid injury to the farmers.

 This does mean that the deer are nearer to the ‘rut’ the breeding season and can be quite aggressive during the process of de-antlering.
 It does mean though that this hard antler can be used for a number of primitive technology projects or modern crafts.

 Once antlers have fully formed and the velvet is shed they will be solid, ossified bone and will be used for fighting and competing with other male deer, known as stags or bucks.
 After a few months these antlers will drop off as the new antlers begin to grow.

-Using Antlers for Survival and Primitive Skills
+Using Antlers for Survival

 As well as the traditional eastern medicinal uses for velvet antler there are countless other uses for it, from Stone Age weapons and tools to buttons and fasteners and the handles of high end modern knives.